Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

-\textbf{Datasets:} We evaluated MedBridge and state-of-the-art adaptation approaches across five distinct medical imaging datasets: MIMIC-CXR v2~\cite{johnson2019mimic} (n = 227k), CheXpert Plus~\cite{chambon2024chexpertplus} (n = 224k), NIH ChestX-ray14~\cite{wang2017chestx} (n = 112k), RSNA Pneumonia~\cite{shih2019rsna} (n = 30k), and COVIDx CXR-4~\cite{wu2023covidx} (n = 84k).
-MIMIC-CXR, CheXpert Plus, and NIH ChestX-ray14 are multi-label datasets, where each subject may exhibit one or more of 14 common thoracic diseases.
-In contrast, RSNA Pneumonia consists of binary labels that distinguish normal cases from pneumonia, while COVIDx CXR-4 includes cases labeled either as no findings or COVID-19.
-Among these, MIMIC-CXR and CheXpert Plus also provide paired radiology reports.
-Further details are provided in Sec.~A.1. \\ \textbf{Evaluation metrics: } We reported standard metrics for medical image classification: AUC score, macro‑averaged F1 score, and accuracy (ACC).
-The binary decision threshold was chosen to maximize the F1 score, and ACC was also calculated under this threshold.
+\textbf{Evaluation metrics}: We include standard medical image classification metrics: AUC, macro‑averaged F1 score, and accuracy (ACC).
+Following the best practice~\cite{seyyed2021underdiagnosis}, the binary decision threshold was chosen to maximize the F1 score, and ACC was also calculated under this threshold.
 All metrics are macro-averaged over all disease classes present in the target dataset, reported in percentage (\%).
-In addition, we show the computational efficiency of MedBridge and other baselines in Sec.~A.3. \\ \textbf{Baselines: } We compared MedBridge with state-of-the-art adaptation methods for VLMs, including the zero-shot baseline with CLIP~\cite{radford2021clip}, prompt learning methods: CoOp~\cite{zhou2022coop}, CoCoOp~\cite{zhou2022cocoop}, ProGrad~\cite{zhu2023prograd}, KgCoOp~\cite{yao2023kgcoop}, adapter-style learning methods: linear probing (LP)~\cite{radford2021clip}, CLIP-Adapter~\cite{gao2024clipadapter}, MMA~\cite{yang2024mma}, MMRL~\cite{guo2025mmrl}, and a medical VLMs adaptation method abbreviated as LP + text~\cite{shakeri2024few}. \\ \textbf{Implementation details: } We used the pre-trained CLIP model~\cite{radford2021clip} with a ViT-B/16 backbone and 224$\times$224 input resolution, as the standard general-purpose VLM for adaptation.
-For other foundation experts, we include SigLIP~\cite{zhai2023siglip} and an optional vision foundation model Dino-v2~\cite{oquabdinov2}.
-In the proposed Focal module, local regions were extracted at a size of 512$\times$512 from the full-resolution image and resized to 224$\times$224 as input.
+Computational cost comparisons are in the appendix. \\ \textbf{Baselines}: We compared state-of-the-art adaptation methods for VLMs, including zero-shot and full fine-tuning with CLIP~\cite{radford2021clip}, prompt learning: CoOp~\cite{zhou2022coop}, CoCoOp~\cite{zhou2022cocoop}, ProGrad~\cite{zhu2023prograd}, KgCoOp~\cite{yao2023kgcoop}, adapter-style learning: linear probing (LP)~\cite{radford2021clip}, CLIP-Adapter~\cite{gao2024clipadapter}, MMA~\cite{yang2024mma}, MMRL~\cite{guo2025mmrl}, a low-rank adapter CLIP-LoRA~\cite{zanella2024low}, and a medical VLMs adapter LP + text~\cite{shakeri2024few}. \\ \textbf{Implementation details}: We used the pre-trained CLIP~\cite{radford2021clip} with a ViT-B/16 backbone and 224$\times$224 input resolution, as the standard foundation VLM for adaptation, for a fair comparison with baselines.
+The default MoE setup integrates SigLIP~\cite{zhai2023siglip} and DINOv2~\cite{oquabdinov2} for efficiency.
+We further employed the pre-trained LLaVA-1.6 7B~\cite{liu2023llava}, Qwen3-VL 2B~\cite{bai2025qwen3}, and MedGemma-4B~\cite{sellergren2025medgemma} to evaluate the generalizability of MedBridge.
+The multi-view sampling extracted local regions at a size of 512$\times$512 from the full-resolution image and resized to 224$\times$224 as input, yielding $N=11$ input views obtained by a sliding window with overlap.
 We used the AdamW optimizer at a learning rate of $5\times 10^{-4}$ and a batch size of 16, training for 3 epochs on a single NVIDIA H100 GPU.